Alex Ich

 Aleksei Ichetovkin, better known as Alex Ich, is a Russian retired professional League of Legends player.
-He is currently a streamer for the Pittsburgh Knights.
+He was previously a streamer for the Pittsburgh Knights.
 During his professional career, Alex Ich played as the mid laner for several teams, including Moscow Five, Gambit Gaming, Renegades, Team Dragon Knights, Team Envy, and Ninjas in Pyjamas.
 During the peak of his career, around 2012, he was considered one of the best players in the world.

 He joined Team Dragon Knights in a trade with Renegades on March 3, 2016.
 Ichetovkin retired in November 2018.

 He currently works for Riot Games as a software engineer.